Remote work took us all off guard the moment the pandemic started and we were left with nothing else but to turn it into the new normal.

 By setting up a workspace you draw a clear line between work and personal life, especially if you work from home.
 Otherwise, it is easy to lose the distinction and mix the two.

 In order to do so, you can choose a place ideally away from your bedroom, put a desk, a computer or a laptop, a comfortable chair like ErgoTune Supreme and everything else you’ll need.
 The statement about being away from the bedroom is not absolute, as not everyone has an empty space other than their bedroom.
 Yet, if possible, working outside of your bedroom is much preferable as that is the place that you associate with rest and self-time.

-Your work environment should have everything you need at hand.
+Your work environment should have everything you need at hand, including the ability to download remote desktop connection manager, which can streamline your remote connections and make managing them more efficient.
 This way you will not have to get distracted every time you need a pen, a sheet of paper, or your headphones.
 Of course, occasional distractions are ok, but we’ll get to those in the next section.

 Get rid of distractions

 In order to eliminate distractions, you need to minimize them as much as you can.
 You may start with categorizing the potential distractions and removing them.
 These can include putting away your phone, blocking social media or other websites on your computer, telling family members not to call you, not to distract you during work hours, keeping video games and other gadgets at bay and more.

 If complete elimination is not doable, try to at least minimize it.
 For example, if your place is noisy, you have two options – close the door or get noise-canceling headphones.